-Risk Events Continue to detailed risk Reasoning Sourc es/Activities Potential emissions Potential receptors Potential pathway Potential adverse impacts assessment Dust Suppression Use of water containing elevated levels of arsenic, copper, zinc, boron, lithium and nitrate on roads, stockpiles and infrastructure Elevated levels of arsenic, copper, zinc, boron, lithium and nitrate into the environment Localised environment receiving runoff and road- side vegetation Accumulation through soil profile Accumulation of arsenic, copper, zinc, boron, lithium and nitrate in the localised environment Yes The use of groundwater for dust suppression purposes was not risk assessed for the original works approval.
+Risk Events Reasoning Sources/Activities Potential emissions Potential Potential receptors Potential pathway Potential adverse impacts detailed risk assessment Dust Suppression Including Stage 2 Processing Train Use of water containing elevated levels of aluminium, arsenic, copper, chromium, zinc, boron, lithium and nitrate on roads, stockpiles and infrastructure Elevated levels of aluminium, arsenic, copper, chromium, zinc, boron, lithium and nitrate into the environment Localised environment receiving runoff and roadside vegetation Accumulation through soil profile Accumulation of aluminium, arsenic, copper, chromium, zinc, boron, lithium and nitrate in the localised environment Yes The use of groundwater for dust suppression purposes was not risk assessed for the original works approval.
 Based on the provision of additional information on groundwater quality from the area, since the original (2017) assessment of the project, the risk of impact from accumulation of metals and non-metals in the environment is deemed to be required.
-See detailed risk assessment in section 8.5.
+See detailed risk assessment in section 8.4.

-Table 18: Identification of emissions, pathway and receptors during operation
+Table 21: Identification of emissions, pathway and receptors during operation